nebulab/playbook/working-on-nebulab/management-scrum.html.md

 ---
 title: Management Scrum
 meta_description: >
-  The Directors run Nebulab as a Scrum product, organizing the work on company policies and initiatives in sprints and iterating constantly.
-Learn about our approach by reading our Playbook!
+  Did you know that Nebulab, the company, is managed as if it were a Scrum product?
+If you want to experiment with this approach, find out more in our Playbook!
 ---

 Nebulab, the company, is run by a group of 4 directors who handle all aspects of it: strategy, team